How To Negotiate With Suppliers And Manufacturers When Product Sourcing

 3 // Stick to your budget

 It’s very, very easy to go over your budget.
-However, before you start negotiating, you should figure out your project’s total cost from beginning to end.
-The total cost includes the product and the shipping, import and customs fees, and Amazon fees.
+However, before you start negotiating, you should determine your project’s total cost from start to finish.
+The total cost includes the product, shipping, import, and customs fees, as well as Amazon fees.

-First, determine the entire project’s total cost, including a breakdown by quantity.
+First, determine the total cost of the entire project, including a detailed breakdown by quantity.
 Next, you must include product, packaging, duty, and shipping costs.
 From there, you should be able to get the total landed cost.
-Also, you need to reach out to Amazon and get a quote for their cost on your project and add those costs together.
+Additionally, you should contact Amazon to obtain a quote for the costs associated with your project and then add those costs together.

 Here’s a screenshot of the cost part from a recent Validation report we did for your reference :

 Product Validation is one of Cosmo Sourcing’s most popular services.
-You can contact us to have us do this.
+You can contact us to have us perform this task.
 However, if you wish, please look around, as several other companies offer this service, or you can do it yourself.

-As a rule of thumb for FBA sellers, you should spend 1/3 of your budget buying and shipping the product, ⅓ for Amazon and FBA fees, and ⅓ for yourself.
+As a general rule of thumb for FBA sellers, allocate one-third of your budget to buying and shipping the product, one-third to Amazon and FBA fees, and one-third to your other expenses.

 4 //Don’t forget shipping

-Shipping costs can be huge, sometimes as much as the product itself.
-Most suppliers give their initial quotes in EXW (Ex-Works), which are the product’s cost to be picked up at the factory.
+Shipping costs can be substantial, sometimes exceeding the cost of the product itself.
+Most suppliers provide their initial quotes in EXW (Ex-Works) terms, which indicate the product’s cost to be picked up at the factory.
 However, other shipping terms, such as FOB, in which the product is delivered to the export port, will cover some shipping routes but have a larger quoted price from your supplier.
 You can and should negotiate shipping terms with your suppliers and get quotes from a freight forwarder.

 5 // Negotiate in the local currency

 This tip is more expert-level and requires more work than the others.
-To fully complete this step, you need to know Chinese exchange rates and how to pay a supplier; you can use our guide on paying Chinese Suppliers as a reference.
+To fully complete this step, you need to be familiar with Chinese exchange rates and the process of paying a supplier; our guide on paying Chinese suppliers can serve as a valuable reference.
 To make it even easier, it also helps to set up a bank account in China.

-China’s currency is the Renminbi, and the units are the Yuan.
+China’s currency is the Renminbi, and the unit is the Yuan.
 As of this writing, the exchange rate is 6.375 CNY to 1 USD.
-While most factories and suppliers give quotes in USD, keeping the exchange rate in mind and asking for quotes in CNY is important.
-When you ask for a quote in USD, an exchange rate is chosen–and one that, not surprisingly, favors them over you.
+While most factories and suppliers provide quotes in USD, considering the exchange rate and requesting quotes in CNY is also important.
+When you request a quote in USD, an exchange rate is chosen, and it is not surprising that it favors them over you.

-When buying, we ask and negotiate in CNY since it’s easier for Chinese factories to work in their currency, but we give clients USD quotes using the latest exchange rates.
-We always use the most recent quote from www.xe.com for the exchange rates.
-We at Cosmo have a transparent sourcing process, and you make all payments directly to the factory.
-Therefore, we can help all our clients with the payment process and even handle the payment when requested.
+When buying, we ask for and negotiate in CNY, as it’s easier for Chinese factories to work in their currency.
+However, we provide clients with USD quotes using the latest exchange rates.
+We always use the most recent exchange rates from www.xe.com.
+At Cosmo, we have a transparent sourcing process, and you make all payments directly to the factory.
+Therefore, we can assist all our clients with the payment process and even handle payments when requested.

 Of all the advice we give, this is the one that most people call us out on.
-We often get people telling us that we are wrong and that they’ve been sourcing for over ten years, and they’ve always got prices quoted and paid in USD.
+We often hear from people who claim that we are wrong and that they’ve been sourcing for over ten years, during which time they’ve always received prices quoted and paid in USD.
 Just because you’ve done it one way for so long doesn’t make it correct.
 We have been in China for years and compared quotes given to us in USD and RMB, which are consistently lower by about 5-10%.
 Yes, Chinese businesses will have accounts that can hold USD, but they will ultimately need to convert the money to RMB unless they have a significant business interest in the States.
 If you don’t believe us, try it and compare your results.

 6 // Negotiate payment terms

-30/ 70 is the most common term and what you should expect to pay, although 50/50 is not unheard of.
-30/70 means you pay 30% of the total cost in advance and the remaining 70% upon completion.
-Completion is usually when the product arrives at the port and is signed off by a 3rd party inspection before being handed to a freight forwarder.
+A 30/70 split is the most common term and what you should expect to pay, although a 50/50 split is not unheard of.
+A 30/70 payment plan means you pay 30% of the total cost in advance, and the remaining 70% is due upon completion.
+Completion typically occurs when the product arrives at the port and is signed off by a third-party inspector before being handed over to a freight forwarder for onward transportation.

 If they ask for more than 50% upfront, you should be suspicious and consider looking elsewhere.
-If the factory asks for 50% upfront, ensure they are clear about their needs.
-For example, sometimes the factory needs molds, which can cost thousands of dollars, or it may need to reorganize a line.
+If the factory requests 50% upfront, ensure they are clear about their payment terms and requirements.
+For example, the factory may sometimes need molds, which can cost thousands of dollars, or it may need to reorganize a production line.
 There are legitimate reasons, but ensure the factory has one; otherwise, negotiate back down to 30%.

 7 // Negotiate better terms after multiple orders

-If you’ve been making multiple orders from a factory and plan to make more orders in the future, you should negotiate a better price.
-But, since you can provide the factory with a reliable revenue stream, it is in their best interest to keep you as a client, and you can get a lower price.
-Factories often prefer a long-term and consistent customer’s stability to one who pays more but won’t be reliable.
-There are additional costs that a factory takes on to start a new client, and those are reflected in the original quote, but after the first orders are completed, those costs are no longer applicable.
+If you’ve been placing multiple orders from a factory and plan to continue doing so in the future, you should consider negotiating a better price.
+However, since you can provide the factory with a reliable revenue stream, it is in their best interest to retain you as a client, and you can secure a lower price.
+Factories often prefer a long-term and consistent customer’s stability to one who pays more but is unreliable.
+There are additional costs that a factory incurs to start a new client, and these are reflected in the original quote.
+However, after the first orders are completed, those costs are no longer applicable.

 8 // Negotiate additional goods in the event of defects

-Defects happen; you must agree with the supplier about what to do with them when they arise.
-There are always some products, for various reasons, that will become defective.
-The maximum rate you should tolerate is 5% and less than 3%.
-When setting up a contract, ensure you have a section about defective products.
+Defects occur; you must agree with the supplier on how to address them when they arise.
+There are always some products that, for various reasons, become defective.
+The maximum rate you should tolerate is 5% or less, which is equivalent to less than 3%.
+When setting up a contract, ensure that you include a section regarding defective products.
 Assume that about 3% will be defective and that you will pay for anything less than that, and they will be responsible for anything above it.

-You can and should hire a 3rd party inspection service to inspect the goods before leaving the origin country.
+You can and should hire a third-party inspection service to inspect the goods before they are shipped from the country of origin.

 9 // Negotiate Quality and not just price

 A Chinese Proverb says, “Buy the best, and you’ll only cry once; buy cheap, and you’ll cry forever.”
-While cost is a big reason you select a factory, it should not be the only one.
+While cost is a significant factor in selecting a factory, it should not be the only consideration.
 You should ensure the factory can meet your product's standards and quality expectations.
 Unfortunately, Chinese factories will often cut corners and deliver bad products.
-This act is so common in China that they have a term called Chabuduo.
+This phenomenon is so common in China that it has a term called Chabuduo.
 You need to decide if taking extra steps to make a better product, such as double stitching, is worth paying more for.
 Then, let the factory know and have them agree to perform these steps.
 You will pay more, but you will get a better product.

-10 // It is possible to get too low of a price
+10 // It is possible to get too low a price

-Again, this goes back to ChabuDuo, The Chinese art of corner-cutting.
-Chinese factories will cut corners to save money, and you will often get lower-quality items.
+Again, this goes back to ChabuDuo, the Chinese art of corner-cutting.
+Chinese factories often cut corners to save money, resulting in lower-quality items.
 You should be aware of this and plan for it when you encounter it.
 This is why the previous two steps of negotiating quality are important.

 11 // Be polite, professional, and even make friends with them

 Be polite, professional, and positive: Just because they work at a Chinese factory does not mean they are not human.
 On the contrary, they love hearing praise and prefer to work with people they like and enjoy talking to.
 So offer compliments about products when they do a good job.
-And make sure that you come across professionals; this will give you more legitimacy.
+And ensure that you come across professionals; this will lend you more legitimacy.

 In China, a concept called Guangxi is a network based on trust and respect.
-A good relationship with a supplier is good for a small buyer and essential if you work with them for a while.
+A good relationship with a supplier is beneficial for a small buyer and essential when working with them for an extended period.
 Chinese businesses are very focused on making personal relationships.
 Chinese prefer to do business with people they know and like.
-If you visit China and meet with suppliers, it’s not uncommon for most of the time spent with your supplier to have lunch and get to know them, not about business.
+If you visit China and meet with suppliers, it’s not uncommon for most of the time spent with them to be spent over lunch, getting to know them outside of business matters.
 The first meetings in China are almost always personal, and business discussions happen in the second or third meeting.
-If they like you, expect to have dinner, drink, and end the night at KTV ( upscale karaoke bars popular in China).
+If they like you, expect to have dinner, drinks, and end the night at a KTV (upscale karaoke bars popular in China).
 Make sure you have a few songs you’re prepared to sing.
 China is a drinking culture, too, so be mindful of that.
-The Chinese prefer doing business with people they know and trust and will give you a better rate than a stranger.
+The Chinese prefer doing business with people they know and trust, and are more likely to offer a better rate to someone they are familiar with.

 12 // Never marry a supplier

-I just said relationships are important, but you must constantly look at and keep in contact with other suppliers even after you’ve made a final purchase.
-China is a huge country with many suppliers, often making the same things.
+I just said that relationships are important, but you must also constantly monitor and maintain contact with other suppliers, even after you’ve made a final purchase.
+China is a vast country with numerous suppliers, often producing similar products.
 If you find a better supplier, don’t hesitate to jump to them or order from both factories.
 It’s not uncommon for a buyer to buy the same products from 2 different factories.
 Even beyond China, Vietnam is quickly growing as an alternative destination, and with the impending trade war, it is looking even more attractive.
 By the way, Cosmo has a dedicated team for sourcing in Vietnam.

 13 // HIRE A PROFESSIONAL TO HELP YOU

-Of course, we would recommend Cosmo Sourcing (though we admit we are biased), as we have been sourcing and buying from China for years.
-While there are a few reputable companies, make sure any company you choose has a transparent model and does not work on commission.
+Of course, we would recommend Cosmo Sourcing (though we admit to being biased), as we have been sourcing and purchasing from China for years.
+While there are a few reputable companies, ensure that any company you choose has a transparent model and does not operate on a commission basis.
 You need to find one that will keep you informed at every step.
 You likely already have enough; investing in a reliable sourcing company will ensure your process goes smoothly and you aren’t paying more than you should for a defective product.

 Cosmo Sourcing // Go Straight to the Source!

 Our Simple Sourcing service is designed to turn your idea into a shipped product.
-Our services are designed to take your idea, turn it into a product, and ship it to the final destination.
-Cosmo can do everything from creating a product spec sheet to validating, sourcing, ordering, evaluating samples, arranging inspections, finding freight forwarders, quality assurance, negotiations, and shipping.
+Our services are designed to take your idea, transform it into a product, and deliver it to its final destination.
+Cosmo can handle everything from creating a product spec sheet to validating, sourcing, ordering, evaluating samples, arranging inspections, finding freight forwarders, ensuring quality assurance, negotiating, and shipping.
 We aim to handle every single step of your business in Vietnam for you.

 We have helped clients from Fortune 500 companies, brick-and-mortar stores, FBA sellers, and brand-new businesses.
 So don’t hesitate to contact us and let us know how we can help you.